Eric Pérez: Florida Championship Wrestling (2007–2009)

-On December 11, Pérez won the FCW Florida Heavyweight Championship, defeating Sheamus O'Shaunessy (Stephen Farrelly), Joe Hennig and Drew McIntyre in a fatal four-way match.
+On December 11, Pérez won the FCW Florida Heavyweight Championship, defeating Sheamus O'Shaunessy, Joe Hennig and Drew McIntyre in a fatal four-way match.
 The following month, FCW's creative team changed his ring name to "Eric Escobar".
 During the following months, while still holding the title, Pérez performed on several dark matches prior to the tapings of WWE's main brands, working under his developmental ring name.
-On February 17, 2009, he wrestled against Jimmy Wang Yang (James Yun) before SmackDown.
-A couple of weeks later, Pérez performed a sketch in Spanish, deeming himself the future talent of WWE, subsequently defeating Kizarny (Nick Cvjetkovich).
+On February 17, 2009, he wrestled against Jimmy Wang Yang before SmackDown.
+A couple of weeks later, Pérez performed a sketch in Spanish, deeming himself the future talent of WWE, subsequently defeating Kizarny.
 On February 26, 2009, he was booked to lose the championship against Hennig.
-He continued working with Yang on subsequent dates, performing jobs on March 17, 2009, prior to SmackDown's 500th episode, the August 3 edition of WWE Superstars and August 4 SmackDown show.
-Pérez then entered a feud with Santino Marella (Anthony Carelli) during one of WWE's Latin American tours, trading victories.
+He continued working with Yang on subsequent dates, performing jobs on March 17, 2009, prior to SmackDown's 500th episode, the August 3 edition of WWE Superstars and the August 4 edition of SmackDown.
+Pérez then entered a feud with Santino Marella during one of WWE's Latin American tours, trading victories.

 SmackDown (2009–2010)

 As his promotion to the main roster approached, a character based on Jonathan Goldsmith’s The Most Interesting Man in the World was pitched for Pérez by writer Jenn Bloodsworth, vignettes for it were recorded but the concept was ultimately abandoned.
-On September 28, 2009, he performed in his last dark match against Colón, losing by pinfall.
+On September 28, 2009, he performed in his last dark match against Primo, losing by pinfall.
 The following night, Pérez made his debut on the main roster under the ring name Eric Escobar.
 He was placed in an angle with Vickie Guerrero and performing as a villainous character, during the tapings of SmackDown's tenth anniversary show.
 In his in-ring debut, he defeated Matt Hardy by pinfall, receiving a spot in the brand's team for the first edition of WWE Bragging Rights.
-In his debut for the WWE Superstars, he was teamed with Drew McIntyre being placed over the tag team of Hardy and R-Truth.
+In his debut for WWE Superstars, he was teamed with Drew McIntyre being placed over the tag team of Hardy and R-Truth.
 On October 23, 2009, Escobar was one of five wrestlers removed from Team SmackDown of Bragging Rights.
 Escobar was included in his first and only championship match in WWE on November 27, 2009, losing to John Morrison for the WWE Intercontinental Championship.
 The angle with Guerrero was ended in a skit that featured a spot where she yelled at him and slapped him in the face, prompting a physical confrontation between both characters, which ultimately ended with Escobar turning into a face character.

-During his face run, Escobar was punished by Guerrero, who put Escobar in handicap matches against Hart Dynasty (David Hart Smith and Tyson Kidd) and Jeri-Show (Chris Jericho and Big Show).
+During his face run, Escobar was punished by Guerrero, who put Escobar in handicap matches against the Hart Dynasty (David Hart Smith and Tyson Kidd) and Jeri-Show (Chris Jericho and Big Show).
 On December 18, Escobar wrestled in his final WWE match, losing to Kane in what was another punishment for Escobar by Guerrero.
 On January 17, 2010, Pérez was released from his WWE contract.